 In 1992 Kwame was instrumental in designing the Los Angeles City Fire Department’s School Outreach Program, which promotes fire prevention and safety for children.
 This program has reached more than 350,000 youth attending elementary school.
 It also served as the inspiration for the National Fire Protection Association’s “Safe Cities” and “Champion” programs, which currently operate across the country.
 For the past seven years, he has served as the Fire Safety Education Director for the International Association of Black Professional Firefighters and is a consultant to the NFPA’s Center for High Risk Outreach.
 In these roles he helps provide direction to fire departments nationwide and abroad in their efforts to offer effective service to all communities.
 As an instructor with the National Fire Academy, Kwame has developed and taught new grassroots, innovative curriculum to firefighters and members of the community across the country.

-Since 1992 he has served as an instructor at the Carl Holmes Executive Development Institute at Clark Atlanta University, teaching future Fire Captains and Chief Officers from around the country courses in leadership, effective management and community-based fire stations.
+Since 1992 he has served as an instructor at the Carl Holmes Executive Development Institute at Dillard University, teaching future Fire Captains and Chief Officers from around the country courses in leadership, effective management and community-based fire stations.